 Malathion

 Malathion lotion is another prescription pediculicide that can be prescribed by a doctor for the treatment of head lice.
 This works by killing live baby and adult lice that are in the hair.
 One or two treatments are typically performed.
 This treatment is applied thoroughly to dry hair and left on the hair for several hours before being washed out.
-Again, we do not recommend pesticide treatments because of the potential side effects and the fact that they are losing their effectiveness.
-In this case, we believe using olive oil or another oil would be a better alternative due to the fact that it can be done without the potential risks that come with this prescription head lice remedy.

 Permethrin

-Permethrin is the active pesticidal ingredient in the over-the-counter head lice treatment commonly known as Nix.
-These OTC treatments should work by killing all of the live bugs on the head.
-If it is effective, however, all of the eggs still need to be removed from the hair since this treatment is not effective at killing lice eggs.
-We say “should” work because over time, lice have become increasingly more resistant to these protocols, so the treatment may kill all, some, or none of the live bugs on the hair.
+We say “supposed to work” because over time, lice have become increasingly more resistant to these protocols.
+Nowadays, the treatment may kill all, some, or none of the live bugs on the hair.
 If this remedy does not kill lice, then you are most likely dealing with a case of super lice.
-We don’t recommend pesticide products because of this, especially if you have a case of super lice (which most cases are).
+We don't recommend pesticide products because of this, especially if you have a case of super lice (which most cases in the US are).

 Prevention Tips